shipt/py-volley/README.md

 You can skip the details and just run `make intro.start`, which runs this example through `./example/intro/docker-compose.yml`

-1. start Kafka and Redis instance
+1. Start Kafka and Redis instance
+  * Be sure to start Docker first
+  * The `-d` flag will background the process; leave it out if you prefer to see the logs in your terminal

 ```
 docker run -d -p 6379:6379 redis:5.0.0